 Just imagine how frustrating a spreadsheet system would be.
 When an employee starts working for a company, for example, the spreadsheet has to be updated, with his name recorded into every hardware— laptop, PC, or any type of company-owned mobile device—or software asset assigned to him.

 When this employee eventually leaves the company in the future, the reverse has to be done.
 After digging up the trusty old spreadsheet, one must search which hardware or software assets contain his name so that they may be retrieved from the employee before erasing his name from the spreadsheet.
 This process could turn out to be extremely tedious and cumbersome when applied to every movement in your workforce.

 With IT Asset Management Software you can create workflows so when an employee leaves all their IT assets are disabled or reassigned to a new employee.

-An IT Asset Management Software, on the other hand, will be able to give notifications that a license is about to expire.
-This will help companies avoid embarrassing and potentially costly situations where a vendor audit discovers that the company is using software with an expired license.
+An IT Asset Management Software, on the other hand, will be able to give notifications that a licence is about to expire.
+This will help companies avoid embarrassing and potentially costly situations where a vendor audit discovers that the company is using software with an expired licence.

 Spreadsheets Are Not Designed for Real-Time Changes

 A spreadsheet can be used by a company to record all its IT assets.
 However, it won’t be able to tell the same company how its software assets have been utilised.
 The fact is, one can’t really get real-time data from a spreadsheet.
 It does not know which software asset is deployed at the moment or which asset has been idle for a while.